KevinEduardoKarl/kevineduardokarl.github.io/_posts/2020-03-11-climate-change-messaging-in-battleground-states.md

 ### Insight #3:

-The Democratic nominee should communicate clearly about how any tax revenue from the climate reform plan will be spent, and try to focus on these ideas instead of the costs of reform.
+The Democratic nominee should communicate clearly about how any tax revenue from the climate reform plan will be spent and try to focus on these ideas instead of the costs of reform.
 In particular, it would be wise to focus on parts of the climate reform plan that involve natural restoration projects, renewable energy research, and any tax rebates that may land in people’s pockets.
 As much as possible, the nominee should pivot from from a conversation about costs to an explanation of these specific benefits.

 ### Summary